alertlogic/alertlogic-cli/share/README.md

         $ alertlogic-cli --account_id 12345678 guided get_configuration
         ```

-    * `get_estimation` - Gets the estimation for required number of scanners for a given scope
+    * `scanner_estimation` - Gets the estimation for required number of scanners for a given scope

         Options available: